-Investments: The Sub-Fund invests mainly in a broad range of equities of companies that are based in, or do most of their business in Europe and which offer prospects of paying dividends.
-The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on equities).
-Benchmark: The Sub-Fund is actively managed by reference to and seeks to outperform the MSCI Europe Index.
-The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will be exposed to issuers not included in the
+Investments: The Sub-Fund invests mainly in a broad range of equities of companies from anywhere in the world, including emerging markets and which offer prospects of paying dividends.
+The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on equities and foreign exchange).

-Benchmark: The Sub-Fund monitors risk exposure in relation to the Benchmark however the extent of deviation from the Benchmark is expected to be material.
+Benchmark: The Sub-Fund is actively managed by reference to and seeks to outperform the MSCI World Index.
+The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will be exposed to issuers not included in the Benchmark.
+The Sub-Fund monitors risk exposure in relation to the Benchmark however the extent of deviation from the Benchmark is expected to be material.
 The Benchmark is a broad market index, which does not assess or include constituents according to environmental characteristics, and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.

 Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment manager uses a combination of overall market data and fundamental analysis of individual issuers to identify equities that offer above-average dividend prospects as well as the potential to rise in value over time.
-In addition to the initial exclusion of names rated by Amundi's ESG rating methodology, the investment manager also places a strong emphasis on fundamental ESG analysis when conducting our bottom up research on each potential investment case.
+The investment manager actively manages the sub-fund's portfolio by reference to the benchmark using a combination of market analysis and analysis of companies to identify those equities that appear to offer the best return for their risk level.
+The investment manager uses overall market data and fundamental analysis of individual issuers to identify equities that offer above-average dividend prospects as well as the potential to rise in value over time, placing a strong emphasis on fundamental ESG analysis when conducting our bottom up research on each potential investment case.
 More specifically, the investment manager focuses on the material ESG factors that may potentially have a financial impact on the business model and analyses the development of these factors.
 The outcome of such analysis may negatively impact the intrinsic value of an issuer's business model and the investment case.
 The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.